Canon 4000D vs Fujifilm X30

-Both the 4000D and the X30 are recent models that are part of the current product line-up of Canon.
+The 4000D is a recent model that features in the current product line-up of Canon.
 In contrast, the X30 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X30 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Fujifilm X30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 4000D: